 Keep the Candles

 Can you ever have enough candles?
-Said no one, ever.
 Unless your wedding pillars are completely melted by the end of the party, pop them into a box to be re-lit at home.
 Place candles of varying heights along your mantle or save them for a romantic night in the bedroom.
-If you have a memorable flame, such as a unity candle or a candelabra you placed on your sweetheart table, save the setup for special occasions.
+If you have a memorable flame starter, such as a unity candle or a candelabra you placed on your sweetheart table, save the setup for special occasions.
 Break out the candelabra on your first anniversary for a sentimental toast to one year.

 Display Rugs in Your Hallway or Foyer